Upcycling: how it works

 Upcycling is on the up

 Designers and upcyclers like Laura are seeing more and more people seeking their products.
-ZABO is now available in the UK, USA and the Netherlands as well as shipping worldwide.
+ZABO is now available in the UK, the USA and the Netherlands as well as shipping worldwide.
 Below you can see a selection of our favourite pics, and also some other great upcycling companies we love.
 If you have any suggestions, please use the comments section below.

 Image credits - Laura Zabo necklacePhoto & Retouch: @lauraviktualiaphoto | Model: @tuyet_my_modelpage | Makeup: @rosielindfield91 from @stylesisters_uk | Wardrobe styling: @miina_laitsaari | Outfit designer: @harriet_kjellman | Necklace designer: @laura_zabo